A Sense of Loss (album)

 A Sense of Loss is an album by the progressive rock band Nosound, released on Kscope.

 The main release came in a DVD featuring the music formatted for the 5.1 surround sound system with 24bit (high quality) mixes of the songs.
 It introduced an alternate version of Fading Silently with an extended guitar solo.
 It also included song videos, a picture, and a video gallery.

+Reception

+Alex Henderson of AllMusic wrote that bandleader Giancarlo Erra "finds a lot of beauty in his melancholia, drawing on influences that include Pink Floyd, Brian Eno...
+Tangerine Dream, Porcupine Tree and Orchestral Maneuvers in the Dark (OMD)."